MousaNageh/guestbook/README.md

 # guestbook
+### this app does not use any framework or MVC ,it's core PHP
 ## database
 1) **user table**: userId, username , fullname , email , password </br>
 2) **messages table** : messageId , message conntent ,userID </br>